 Urinary control: Most men have stress urinary incontinence (leakage of a small amount of urine when laughing, sneezing, coughing, etc.) after a radical prostatectomy.

-Sexual function: Since the prostate and seminal vesicles produce the majority of semen, sexual climax after a prostatectomy does not produce fluid.
+Sexual function: Since the prostate and seminal vesicles produce most semen, sexual climax after a prostatectomy does not produce fluid.
 However, the climax response is preserved.

 The success of preserving sexual function depends on:

-Radiation often is used to treat prostate cancer that is contained within the prostate or the surrounding area.
+Radiation is often used to treat prostate cancer contained in the prostate or surrounding area.
 For early-stage disease, patients often have a choice between surgery and radiation with similar outcomes.
 For larger or more aggressive tumors, radiation therapy may be used in combination with hormone therapy.
 Radiation also may be used to treat prostate cancer tumors that are not completely removed or that come back after surgery.

 The newest radiation therapy techniques and remarkable skills allow our doctors to target tumors more precisely than ever before, delivering the maximum amount of radiation with the least damage to healthy cells.